 Accidents that are considered as candidates for producing bounding releases of radioactivity from process related accidents are fires, explosions, nuclear criticality, and improper installation of the offgas filters on the fluidized bed reactor vessel.
-Accidents that can produce bounding releases of hazardous chemicals are the fluorine (F2) release, hydrogen fluoride (HF) release, nitric acid (HNO3) sodium hydroxide (NaOH) reactions, and UF6 release.
+Accidents that can produce bounding releases of hazardous chemicals are the F2 release, HF release, HNO3 sodium hydroxide (NaOH) reactions, and UF6 release.